Clubroot Confirmed in Kneehill County

-What is Clubroot of Canola
+What is Clubroot of Canola?

 Clubroot is a serious soil-borne disease of crucifer crops.
 The crucifer family includes vegetable crops like cabbage, broccoli, and cauliflower as well as field crops such as canola and mustard.
-Clubroot attacks the root system of these plants and restricts sufficient water and nutrients for above ground plant parts.
+Clubroot attacks the root system of these plants and restricts sufficient water and nutrients for above-ground plant parts.

 How does the Disease Spread?- 6.3 million spores per gram of soil.

 Clubroot can only spread through resting spores in the soil.
-These resting spores are most likely to spread by contaminated soil carried from field to field by equipment, but can also be contributed to
+These resting spores are most likely to spread by contaminated soil carried from field to field by equipment, but can also be contributed to the movement of soil by water & wind erosion,

 Control measures for Clubroot are specified in the Alberta Clubroot Management Plan.
 It is important to understand that these control measures represent an acceptable minimum standard that is to be applied in all municipalities across the province.
 Municipalities, however, can adopt more stringent standards within their own jurisdictions.